hubt/kubernetes-faq/README.md

 ## How do I update all my pods if the image changed but the tag is the same

-Make sure your `imagePullPolicy` is set to `Always`.
+Make sure your `imagePullPolicy` is set to `Always`(this is the default).
 That means when a pod is deleted, a new pod will ensure it has the current version of the image.
 Then refresh all your pods.

 The simplest way to refresh all your pods is to just delete them and they will be recreated with the latest image.
 This immediately destroys all your pods which will cause a service outage.
 Do this with `kubectl delete pod -l <name>=<value>` where name and value are the label selectors your deployment uses.